OWASP/CheatSheetSeries/cheatsheets/Ruby_on_Rails_Cheat_Sheet.md

 When using a nonstandard HTTP construct, such as an atypical Content-Type header, for example, the following applies:

-The receiving site should allow list only those domains allowed to make such requests as well as set the `Access-Control-Allow-Origin` header in both the response to the `OPTIONS` request and `POST` request.
+The receiving site should whitelist only those domains allowed to make such requests as well as set the `Access-Control-Allow-Origin` header in both the response to the `OPTIONS` request and `POST` request.
 This is because the OPTIONS request is sent first, in order to determine if the remote or receiving site allows the requesting domain.
 Next, a second request, a `POST` request, is sent.
 Once again, the header must be set in order for the transaction to be shown as successful.

 When standard HTTP constructs are used:

 *The request is sent and the browser, upon receiving a response, inspects the response headers in order to determine if the response can and should be processed.*

-Allow list in Rails:
+Whitelist in Rails:

 **Gemfile:**